top of page

 • Prenatal bonding and communicating with your baby

-• Practice comfort measures such as position, rebozo
+• Practice comfort measures and strategies for labor such as different positions, rebozo, etc.

 • Access to birth and breastfeeding related resources